Scale your business with our modular plugins.

 change the woocommerce language - language updated

-As you can see in the above screenshot, we have successfully updated the language of the WordPress installation to Serbian.
+As shown in the screenshot above, we have successfully updated the WordPress installation language to Serbian.

-This is how you can change the WooCommerce language by manually installing it.
+This is how you can change the WooCommerce language by manually installing the language pack.

 If you want to use a single language on your WooCommerce store, this section is for you.
-Using a single language is the simplest option and it’s appropriate when the backend and frontend of your site don’t need different languages.
+Using a single language is the simplest option and appropriate when the backend and frontend of your site don’t require different languages.

 The good news is that changing the language of your site is quite simple.
-From your WordPress dashboard, go to General > Settings and look for the Site Language option.
+In your WordPress dashboard, go to General > Settings, then look for the Site Language option.

 change woocommerce language - site language